Company and tax law

 The main intellectual property treaties are applicable, as Monaco entered most of the Agreements in the discipline.
 Monegasque intellectual property law is therefore developing according to international standards.

-Law No. 1.482 of 17 December 2019 amending Law No. 1.383 of 2 August 2011 for a Digital Principality, created a tax relating to the allocation or renewal of a “.mc” domain name.
+Law no. 1.482 of 17 December 2019 amending Law no. 1.383 of 2 August 2011 for a digital Principality created a fee for the allocation or renewal of ".mc" domain names.

-The Principality has recently concluded a working agreement with the European Patent Organization (EPO) to ensure the legal value of the invention.
+The Principality has concluded a working agreement with the European Patent Organization (EPO) to ensure the legal value of the invention.
 With the filing of a national patent application, it makes it possible to require the establishment by the European Patent Office of a search report on the state of the art and of a written opinion on patentability (Sovereign Ordinance No. 6.409 of 2 June 2017).

-Sovereign Ordinance No. 6.337 and Ministerial Order No. 2017-217 of 5 April 2017 have updated the national regulation on patents.
+Sovereign Order no. 6.337 and Ministerial Order no. 2017-217 of 5 April 2017 have updated the national regulation on patents.

 Related publications